amyx-umich/innovation-child-theme/src/styleguide/index.md

 # The Grid

-<p class="lead">This is mostly just and explanation of the grid we're using.
-Most likely, you won't need to add it to any page templates.</p>
+<p class="lead">This is just an explanation of the grid we're using.
+Most likely you won't need to add it to any page templates.</p>

 ---